dimitrit/figforth/README.md

 Defaults to **.FTH**.

 ## RomWBW extensions
-Support for RomWBW HBIOS functions is included when fig-FORTH is built with the `-DROMWBW` flag:
+Support for RomWBW HBIOS features<sup>5</sup> is included when fig-FORTH is built with the `-DROMWBW` flag:

+`.B`&nbsp;&nbsp;&nbsp;&nbsp;` n -- `
+Print a BCD value, converted to decimal.
+No following blank is printed.

+`AT`&nbsp;&nbsp;&nbsp;&nbsp;` col row --- `
+Position the text cursor at the given position.
+Both column and row positions are zero indexed, thus `0 0 AT` will move the cursor to the top left.
+Note that `AT` does *not* update `OUT`.

 `CLS`&nbsp;&nbsp;&nbsp;&nbsp;` --- `
 Clear VDU screen.

 `KEY?`&nbsp;&nbsp;&nbsp;&nbsp;` --- c t ¦ f `
 Check if a key has been pressed.
 Returns false if no key has been pressed.
-If a key has been pressed, returns true and the key's ascii code.
+Returns true and the key's ascii code if a key has been pressed.

 `STIME`&nbsp;&nbsp;&nbsp;&nbsp;` addr --- `
 Set the RTC time. addr is the address of the 6 byte date/time buffer,